 I hope the above information will give you clarity before jumping into equity mutual fund products.

 How many mutual funds do we have?
-Is it 1, 3, 5 or more than 5?
-The answer is simple…you don’t need more than 3-4 funds for investing in mutual funds.
+Is it 1, 3, 5, or more than 5?
+The answer is simple…you don’t need more than 3-4 funds to invest in mutual funds.
 Whether your investment is Rs.1,000 a month or Rs.1 lakh a month.
 With a maximum of 3-4 funds, you can easily create a diversified equity portfolio.

 Having more funds does not give you enough diversification.
-Instead, in many cases, it may create your portfolio overlapping and leads to underperformance.
+Instead, in many cases, it may create your portfolio overlapping and lead to underperformance.

 Few choose new funds for each goal.
 That creates a lot of clutter and confusion.
 Because, starting is easy and after few years, it looks like a hilarious task to manage.
 Hence, my suggestion is to have the same set of funds for all goals.
 Either you create a unified portfolio or create a separate folio for each goal and invest.

-Top 10 Best SIP Mutual Funds to invest in India in 2022
+Top 10 Best SIP Mutual Funds To Invest In India In 2024

-I have written few posts in the last year which as per me are best to add value to your investment journey.
-Hence, suggest you to read them first (sharing the list below).
+I have written few posts which as per me are best to add value to your investment journey.
+Hence, suggest you read them first (sharing the list below).

 - Best Market Timer Vs Worst Market Timer Vs SIP Investor of Nifty – Who is the winner?

 - Nifty Next 50 Vs Nifty Midcap 150 – Which is best?